ashraffyi/Data-Engineering-Capstone-Project/README.md

 7. Under `Software Version` select `1.10.10-3 (Jun 08, 2020)`
 8. Click `Continue to Launch`
 9. Click `View container image details` under `Container Images`
 10. On the product fulfillment page, copy the URL to the AWS Marketplace registry.
 This URL also contains the container name and tag.
 You will need these details in the next step.
+11. g

 ## II Database